IBM/detect-secrets-stream/CONTRIBUTING.md

 First, be sure to run `pipenv update` to retrieve the new detector and any other recent changes from `detect-secrets`.
 Then, follow the steps below:

 ### Secret Validation
-- In order to regularly validate whether or not a caught secret is still active, we must develop a "validator" for the new secret type.
+- In order to regularly validate whether or not a caught secret is still active, a "validator" for the new secret type must be developed.
 This validator should reuse functionality of the relevant `detect-secrets` detector.
 - Using the secret validators in `detect_secrets_stream/validation` as examples, create a new Python file under that path.
 The file should contain a new validator class that inherits from `BaseValidator`.
 - The new validator class must contain a static method called `secret_type_name()` which simply returns the `secret_type` attribute of the detector imported from `detect_secrets`.
 - The new validator class should also contain a method called `validate()`, which accepts the `secret` and `other_factors` and passes them to the `verify()` function or other utility functions of the detector imported from `detect_secrets`.
 The return value of `validate()` is a boolean indicating if the secret is live, and should be compliant with the parent spec from `detect_secrets_stream.validation.base.BaseValidator.validate()`.